gtk-rs/gtk4-rs/book/src/hello_world.md

 </div>

 Wasn't that hard to create our first `gtk-rs` app, right?
-Let us now get a better understanding of what we did here.
+Let's now get a better understanding of what we did here.